 - Damp cloth/rag

-Since I wanted a rustic look I did not sand my subfloor before I painted it.
-There were too many issues and I knew it wouldn’t make a difference anyway.
-Honestly, I LOVE how the surface of the subfloor ended up looking once it was painted!
+Since I wanted a rustic look, I did not sand my subfloor before I painted it.
+There were too many issues, and I knew it wouldn’t make a difference anyway.
+Honestly, I LOVE how the surface of the subfloor ended up looking once completed!

 Some important reminders!

-If you do opt to sand your subfloor prior to painting, make sure you adhere to all necessary safety precautions when sanding, e.g. an OSHA approved dust mask, etc. Not only is breathing in sanding dust a health hazard it’s a pain to clean up!
+If you do opt to sand your subfloor before painting, make sure you adhere to all necessary safety precautions when sanding, e.g., an OSHA approved dust mask, etc. Not only is breathing in sanding dust a health hazard it’s a pain to clean up!

 IMPORTANT: If you live in a home where there might be a chance of lead-based paint on the subfloor be EXTRA cautious!
 Questions?
 Click this link to see what the EPA recommends regarding lead-based paint safety.

 Always maintain proper ventilation when working on any DIY project as well.
 Be sure to follow the safety precautions noted on the label for each product you are using during a project.
 Err on the side of caution!